AnthonyDickson/HIVE/README.md

 - `--estimate_depth` By default the pipeline will try to use any depth maps in the `depth` folder.
 Use this flag to use estimated depth maps instead.
 - `--estimate_pose` By default the pipeline will try to use ground truth camera intrinsics matrix and poses in the `camera_matrix.txt` and `camera_trajectory.txt` files.
 Use this flag to use COLMAP to estimate the camera parameters instead.
 - `--num_frames <int>` If specified, any frames after this index are truncated.
-- `--frame_step <int>` If specified, only every `frame_step`th frame is sent to COLMAP.
+- `--frame_step <int>` If specified, only every `frame_step`th frame is sent to COLMAP and used for the background reconstruction.
 E.g., if using `--frame_step 15` only every 15th frame is sent to COLMAP.
 Use this if COLMAP is taking a long time.
 - `--sdf_num_voxels <int>` Sets a limit on the number of voxels in the background mesh.
 Use this if you are getting out of memory errors during the background mesh reconstruction step.
 A recommended value for this option is 80000000.